 The first thing to do if you think there is an arrest warrant in your name is to determine whether or not that is actually true.
 If you are concerned about being arrested, it is probably not your best bet to go to the police station and cold ask if you have a warrant unless you feel like taking a free ride to jail immediately.
 Instead, you can search the Alaska State Trooper “Active Warrants” page by following this link: Active Warrants.
 Please realize that on the day I write this the Active Warrants site is 550 pages long!
 Thus, I suggest using the “find” function on your computer and search for your last name.
 For example, if I were looking for my own warrant I would push CONTROL+F (shortcut for “Find”) on my keypad and type in “Derleth” to see if I'm in those 550 pages somewhere.

-If indeed there is a warrant out for your arrest, you probably already know what it is about (don’t lie to me!).
-But if it really is a mystery to you, I would suggest you click on this link to the Alaska court website (CourtView) and search for your name and try to find the case that has the open warrant.
-An easier if more expensive route would be to hire an attorney to do this for you, and you can get some (hopefully good) advice on how to handle both the warrant and the criminal case at the same time.
-It may very well be possible the attorney you hire can file a Motion to Quash the warrant and you appear voluntarily at a later date without the hassle, embarrassment and trauma of being arrested and taken to jail.
+If indeed there is a warrant out for your arrest, you probably already know what it is about (don't lie to me!).
+But if it really is a mystery to you, I would suggest you click on this link to the Alaska court website (CourtView) and search for your name and try to find the case that has an open warrant.
+An easier if the more expensive route would be to hire an attorney to do this for you, and you can get some (hopefully good) advice on how to handle both the warrant and the criminal case at the same time.
+It may very well be possible the attorney you hire can file a Motion to Quash the warrant and you appear voluntarily at a later date without the hassle, embarrassment, and trauma of being arrested and taken to jail.

 Do not run!
-The warrant is not going anywhere and usually it is better to deal with it right away.
-Hire or at least consult with a skilled criminal defense attorney as soon as possible.
+The warrant is not going anywhere and usually, it is better to deal with it right away.
+Hire or at least consult with a skilled criminal defense attorney in Anchorage, AK as soon as possible.
 Do not try to drive through Canada because that will not go well.
 Unless you have all your ducks in a row, it is usually not a good idea to just turn yourself in on the warrant unless and until you have consulted with competent counsel.
 The fact that you already have a warrant outstanding for your arrest is a big deal and you do not need to make it worse by making more poor choices.